How to Properly Label a PV System per NEC 690 Part VI

 - Using Improper Materials: Handwritten or paper labels are not acceptable.
 They fade and deteriorate, quickly becoming illegible.
 Always use professionally made, weather-resistant labels.

 - Incorrect Placement: A label on the wrong disconnect or hidden behind a pipe is useless.
-Ensure every label is placed exactly where the code specifies and is easy to read.
+Ensure every label is placed where the code specifies and is easy to read.

 - Outdated or Inaccurate Information: Using values from a different project or failing to perform correct voltage and current calculations will lead to a failed inspection.